1. What is Inward Processing Relief procedure?

 - where an examination of economic conditions is required.

-The conditions under which the IP procedure is to be used shall be set out in the authorisation issued by customs and sent to the applicant together with a covering letter.
+The conditions under which the IP procedure is to be used shall be set out in the authorisation issued by customs through the CDS and sent to the applicant together with a covering letter.